yureek/S-HealthStack.github.io/pages/developer-guide/study-execution/collect-data .md

 Simply instruct each participant to:

 - Wear the watch for the duration of the study.
-- Open the app and complete the scheduled survey.
+- Complete the scheduled surveys through the app.
 - Use the app to see visualizations of their data.